CASC4DE/ILT/README.md

 There is no warranty whatsoever for this program to actually execute correctly what it is meant for.

 ## dependencies
+The program was tested with python 2.7 and python 3.6.

 This programs depends on the following external libraries, which should be installed

 - numpy: www.numpy.org